Abhinav Natarajan

 About me

 I’m a doctoral student in mathematics at the University of Oxford under the supervision of Heather Harrington and Ulrike Tillmann.
-My research interests are in applied topology, geometry, and algebra.
+My research interests are at the intersection of topology, geometry, data science, and statistics.
 I was previously a research assistant working on Bayesian high-dimensional clustering under the supervision of Maria De Iorio at the National University of Singapore.

 Here is my CV.